ofa-alumni/job_listings/retrofit.md

 *(Please add yourself if you know anything about this organization)*

-* A few trusted friends know Jeff Hyman, the CEO, have very good things to say.
+* A few trusted friends know Jeff Hyman, the CEO, and have very good things to say.
 His Mixergy podcast is wonderful: http://mixergy.com/hyman-retrofit-interview/ -Chirag